The wonderful authors we work with at Fi & Books!

 In 2020 I was furloughed, along with the rest of the nation, from my job at the National Trust.
 I’m not great at doing nothing, so after setting up my new business, Bee kinder, concerned with connecting people with nature, I started to write about my two favourite magical characters, and once I started I couldn't stop!
 I hope you love them as much as I do!

-Pam Lowery, author of Fluffy and Nutsy: Their first adventure
+Author of Fluffy and Nutsy - their first adventure

 I am a wife and mother of one grown-up son and we all live with our much loved, but grumpy dog who thinks she’s in charge.
 And most of the time, she is!